 Service animals may be restricted from university spaces if the animal’s presence would fundamentally alter the nature of the service, program, or activity provided in the space.
 These spaces may include sterile environments, areas requiring protective equipment or clothing for access, and areas with live animals that are the natural prey or natural predators of dogs.
 Service animal handlers who need to enter restricted spaces may work with the Disability Resource Center (435-797-2444 or firstname.lastname@example.org ) to gain access.

 Employee's seeking to have a service animal accompany them while working at USU should contact the ADA Coordinator in Human Resources.

 Service Animals in Training

-A service animal being trained generally has the same rights as a fully trained service animal when accompanied by a trainer and identified as such in any place of public accommodation.
+A service animal being trained generally has the same rights as a fully trained service animal in any place of public accommodation when accompanied by a trainer.
 However, handlers of service animals in training must also adhere to all of the requirements for service animals above and are subject to the removal policies as outlined in this policy.

 Appeals and Grievances